Skip to main content

 • A Gala Dinner, networking events, and a poster welcome session

-This conference is a unique opportunity to explore the latest scientific trends, engage with leading experts, and connect with major institutions such as ICMAB-CSIC, ICN2, ALBA, and PIC-IFAE.
+This conference was a unique opportunity to explore the latest scientific trends, engage with leading experts, and connect with major institutions such as ICMAB-CSIC, ICN2, ALBA, and PIC-IFAE.

-The PhD student, Alba Cazorla from the PSCI group, is part of the organizing committee of the JPhD2024, which will be held at ICMAB from 27th to 29th November 2024.
+The PhD student, Alba Cazorla from the PSCI group, was part of the organizing committee of the JPhD2024, which will be held at ICMAB from 27th to 29th November 2024.

-JPhD2024 is aimed to exchange knowledge about scientific research from different fields, share research works and communicate among the PhD researchers of the UAB Campus in an academic and scientific environment.
-The meeting integrates the entire UAB research framework and is open to other institutes and universities as well.
+JPhD2024 was aimed to exchange knowledge about scientific research from different fields, share research works and communicate among the PhD researchers of the UAB Campus in an academic and scientific environment.
+The meeting integrated the entire UAB research framework and was open to other institutes and universities as well.

-The conference is a 2-day long in person event framed with oral presentations, poster sessions, workshops, and interesting scientific plenary talks regarding current scientific issues given by established researchers in their own fields.
-A visit to ALBA Synchrotron is also planned.
-The plenary talks are given by Albert Figuerola (IN2-UB), Cristina Fornaguera (IQS), Mariela Menghini (IMDEA), Daniel Pérez (ALBA) and Pelayo García (ICFO).
+The conference was a 2-day long in person event framed with oral presentations, poster sessions, workshops, and interesting scientific plenary talks regarding current scientific issues given by established researchers in their own fields.
+A visit to ALBA Synchrotron was also planned.
+The plenary talks were given by Albert Figuerola (IN2-UB), Cristina Fornaguera (IQS), Mariela Menghini (IMDEA), Daniel Pérez (ALBA) and Pelayo García (ICFO).

 IPOE-2024 is a single-session conference, comprising a invited lectures, oral contributions, and a poster session.